joyrahman/acmeair-nodejs/README_Bluemix.md

 	cf login

-### Preparation
-Edit [Bluemix_CF.sh](Bluemix_CF.sh) to change application name.  "acmeair-node" is the application name and will be used for the hostname of the application.
-Add an identifiers to it to make it unique. (e.g. You could use the initials of your name.)

 #### Create Mongo DB service

 Option 1 : Go to Bluemix Catalog, then create a "Compose for MongoDB" service provided by IBM